moskeyapp/jwt-auth/README.md

 # jwt-auth

-## ⚠️ This is an unmaintained fork of the 0.5.12 version of See the [tymondesigns/jwt-auth](https://github.com/tymondesigns/jwt-auth/).
+## ⚠️ This is an unmaintained fork of the 0.5.12 version of [tymondesigns/jwt-auth](https://github.com/tymondesigns/jwt-auth/).
 Please refrain from using this fork.

 > JSON Web Token Authentication for Laravel